 Merchant Cash Advance

-While it’s not a type of loan, a merchant cash advance can help you get the new inventory you need if you don’t have great credit and can’t qualify for other financing options.
+While it’s not a type of loan, a merchant cash advance may be able to help you get the new inventory you need if you don’t have great credit and can’t qualify for other financing options.

 There are online lenders that specialize in inventory financing.
 Start by asking for recommendations from others in your industry.
-Most banks do not offer inventory loans.
+Banks are less likely to offer inventory loans.

 The best way to finance inventory is to find a financing company that offers terms you are comfortable with.
 Consider the fees or interest you’ll pay and how quickly you will have to pay the loan back.